-- Exposed students, regardless of COVID-19 vaccination status, should get tested for COVID-19 with at least one diagnostic test (e.g., an FDA-authorized antigen diagnostic test, PCR diagnostic test, or pooled PCR test) obtained within 3-5 days after last exposure, unless they had COVID-19 within the last 90 days. - Exposed students who had COVID-19 within the last 90 days do not need to be tested after exposure but should monitor for symptoms.
-If symptoms develop, they should isolate and get tested with an antigen test. - If the exposed student has symptoms consistent with COVID-19, they should stay home, get tested and follow the guidance in Section #4 above. - If the exposed student tests positive for COVID-19, follow the guidance for isolation. - Follow the Group Tracing Guidance for notification recommendations for exposures that occur in a school setting.
+- Exposed students, regardless of COVID-19 vaccination status, should get tested for COVID-19 with at least one diagnostic test (e.g., an FDA-authorized antigen diagnostic test, PCR diagnostic test, or pooled PCR test) obtained within 3-5 days after last exposure, unless they had COVID-19 within the last 30 days. - Exposed students who had COVID-19 within the last 30 days do not need to be tested after exposure but should monitor for symptoms.
+If symptoms develop, they should isolate and get tested with an antigen test. - If the exposed student has symptoms consistent with COVID-19, they should stay home, get tested and follow the guidance in Section #4 above. - If the exposed student tests positive for COVID-19, follow the guidance for isolation.

-For most persons with COVID-19 illness, isolation and precautions can generally be discontinued 10 days after symptom onset1 and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
+For most persons with COVID-19 illness, isolation and precautions can generally be discontinued 5 days after symptom onset1 and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
 Notify all close contacts at the school and instruct them to follow CDPH COVID-19 Quarantine Guidance. (or follow LHO orders, if relevant and/or more stringent).